 Help Students to Learn to Act for Themselves

-A counselor's next goal is to assess developmental needs of each student, and to place them on a spectrum.
+A counselor's initial goal is to assess developmental needs of each student, and to place them on a spectrum.
 This spectrum is a reflection of their ability to independently act for themselves.

 Everyone Has Some Ability to Act For Themselves

 Every student has some ability to act independently.
-As the student demonstrates aptitude and capacity, counselors are encouraged to make the related and relevant resources of the institute openly available to these prepared and seeking participants.
+As the student demonstrates aptitude and capacity, counselors make the related and relevant resources of the institute openly available to these prepared and seeking participants.

 However, if the counselor senses that there are lacking elements or improvements to be made in certain areas of the student's life, the counselor's job is to assess and prescribe the necessary elements to provide for that important learning to occur.